-This method refers to the ad-hoc user feedback a company might receive, potentially coming from enquiry forms, emails, social media, over the phone, or even in-person.
+This method of evidence is about using the unplanned user feedback a company might receive.
+These pieces of feedback usually come from sources like enquiry forms, emails, social media, phone calls, or in-person conversations.
 This is feedback that doesn't just exist on live chat or feedback you have sought out in surveys, it can come in at any time.

-Being ad-hoc this kind of feedback can be hard to track, so you'll need to set up a system to get it recorded, which will usually involve a bit of manual work.
-The majority of your feedback will come into customer service teams, either via email or phone.
+Setting up a system to record this feedback will usually involve a bit of manual work.
+The majority of your feedback will come into customer service teams or from customer-facing staff, either via email or phone.
 You will need them to log every time a customer complains about something or makes a suggestion for improvement.

-This can be done via CRM software if you have the budget or it can simply be a shared spreadsheet where they can copy/paste it or enter a summary of the issue and who the user was that raised it.
-These customer service staff need to be aware when something is just plain broken however—as this means a bug ticket needs raising with the development team.
+This can be done via CRM software if you have the budget or it can simply be a shared spreadsheet where they can enter a summary of the issue and an identifier for the user that raised it.
 The feedback this doc gathers should be more long-term and focussed around improving features.
+These customer service staff need to be able to distinguish when something is just plain broken—as this means a bug ticket needs raising with the development team.

-Once you've got a solid system for logging ad-hoc feedback someone (probably a designer or product manager) will need to check it regularly and classify the different issues to make spotting similar ones easier.
-Either tag in a CRM or add an extra column of data in a spreadsheet where you specify what category issue each thing is, for example 'password reset emails slow', 'wants wishlist functionality', 'bigger upload capacity' etc.
+Once you've got a solid system for logging ad-hoc feedback someone (usually a product manager) will need to check it regularly and classify the different issues to make spotting similar ones easier.
+Either use tags in a CRM or add an extra column of data in a spreadsheet where you specify what category issue each thing is, for example 'password reset emails slow', ‘requests wishlist functionality', 'bigger upload capacity' etc.

 When you group issues like this you can keep a running total of the most requested or complained about features.
-This leaderboard will then be another element in you evidence for deciding the priority order for redesigns and the biggest problems you need to tackle with those new designs.
-By checking it every week or so you can see if there are sudden spikes in certain issues or a leading problem that needs fixing more urgently.
+This leaderboard can be a part of your suite of evidence for deciding the priority order for areas of your product to redesign.
+By checking it every week or so you can see if there are sudden spikes in certain issues or if there’s a leading problem that needs fixing more urgently.

 Not all complaints are created equal.
-Someone quickly firing off a moaning Tweet is not as meaningful as someone taking the time to phone up and explain their problem.
+Someone quickly sending a moaning Tweet is not as meaningful as someone taking the time to phone up and explain their problem.
 You might want to weight your feedback to reflect the source it came from.

 Customers and users don't always know what they need so focus more on their problems than suggestions for new features.
 They may think they need a big all-singing, all-dancing feature but a simple tweak may be just as good.
 It's your job to define the solution, don't just implement what they ask for.

-To check on and classify 30-50 pieces of feedback a week should take an hour or two.
+To check on and classify about 50 pieces of feedback a week should take an hour or two.